balena-io/docs/pages/learn/manage/organizations.md

 ## Creating new applications under your organization

 With members invited to the organization, let's get started on creating new applications under an organization.
-Navigate to the `Organization Applications` tab in the sidebar to find the `Create application` button for creating a new application under your organization.
+Navigate to the `Applications` tab in the sidebar (under the correct Organization if you have multiple ones) to find the `Create application` button for creating a new application under your organization.
 Learn more about creating an application from the [getting started][getting-started] guide.

 <img alt="New Application under Organization" src="/img/common/app/create_app_under_org.png" width="100%">